mxochicale/mlds2019/docs/poster/main/readme.md

-# converting pdf to image
+# converting pdf to jpg

 ```